VolkanMazlum/controller/README.md

 The script `generate_trajectories.py` computes the input signals and writes them into `trajectory.txt` and '`motor_commands.txt` (both already provided in the repo).

 The script `simulation.py` sets up the network, runs the simulation in NEST, computes the output firing rate and writes it to file.
+Inputs and outputs of each block are furtherly listed in this script as well.